jon-e-turner/security_engineer_code_test/ConfigCheckerSpa/README.md

 ## Design Decisions

-Ideally, the Node/Express app would handle validation before submitting the file on the user's behalf.
-In consideration of the import of this part of the project as a whole, I am opting to instead implement the communication with the back-end in client-side Javascript.
+Many of my decisions here are based on how I remember the main web application one of my previous teams maintained.
+This implementation needs re-worked from scratch.

+The Express app handles authenticating the user or establishing a new session based on the user's JWT.
+It also creates the static web content from Pug templates, filling in configuration values where appropriate.
+Ideally, the Express app would also validate the uploaded file before submitting it to the API.

+I opted instead to implement the communication with the API in client-side JavaScript, which is causing quite a few headaches.
+Client-side scripts also handle validating the status of the API through the healthcheck endpoint.

 ## To-Do

-- Add indicator that DAL is online and connected
-- Configure CORS and anti-forgery
+- Move file validation and upload into the Express app
+  - Aim for minimal client-side scripting.
 - Put user's report ids into a signed JWT
   - This provides pseudo-authentication so we can experiment with that in the API
   - Obviously, not very secure.
 Cookie can't be modified, but it can be stolen/duplicated.
 - Implement report view.
+- Update the app's style.

 ## To configure